Self-awareness is currently one of the sexiest words in entrepreneurship, happiness, productivity, or anything that has to do with personal growth.

 To me, self-awareness is (1) the ability to translate your feelings into words and (2) to give it meaning.

-You’re trying to uncover about yourself which things are advantageous and which things are harmful.
+You’re trying to discover which things are advantageous and which things are harmful for yourself.

 “And then what?”